rchien4948/cs158a/a2/README.md

 # USAGE
 First, start mychatserver.py.
 The default port is 12000.
 Then, start mychatclient.py instances as needed.
 Connect to the server program by entering 'localhost' for Server Name and '12000' (or whichever port, if you changed it in mychatserver.py) for Server Port.
 You can now start sending and receiving messages!

+(Note: empty messages or messages of >1024 bytes will result in an error message!)

 # Examples
 ## Server
     Server now listening at 0.0.0.0:12000